ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 ## Storage Resiliency
 {: #storage-resiliency}

-Before you can decide on which storage solution is the right for disaster recovery of your Red Hat® OpenShift® on IBM Cloud® clusters, you must understand the IBM Cloud infrastructure, your app requirements, the type of data that you want to store, and how often you want to access this data.
+Before you can decide on which storage solution is the right for disaster recovery of your {{site.data.keyword.openshiftlong_notm}} clusters, you must understand the {{site.data.keyword.Bluemix_notm}} infrastructure, your app requirements, the type of data that you want to store, and how often you want to access this data.

 **Decide whether your data must be permanently stored.**